 Part of the beauty of the human experience is how people communicate with one another.
 Everyone has quirks in their choice of words, intonation, and nonverbal expression.
 Language is a form of expression that helps humans weave together and make sense of their personal identities, heritages, spirituality, and unique stories.
 For example, Native Hawaiians talk story as a means of passing on cultural values, history, and life lessons.
 Both consciously and unconsciously, humans change the way they communicate depending on who they are speaking with.
 Code-switching is when someone switches between language choices depending on who they are speaking with.
 Sometimes code-switching is done as a form of protection against bias from a dominant group.
 For example, Black Americans will code-switch to sound “more White” in order to try and reduce the possibility of race-based discrimination.

-NCTM’s Principles to Actions outlines how mathematics education must move from “pockets of excellence” to “systemic excellence” for all students, in particular by addressing inequalities experienced by “traditionally underrepresented groups”, which include Black and Brown students, multilingual learners, and their intersection.
+National Council of Teachers of Mathematics' (NCTM) Principles to Actions outlines how mathematics education must move from “pockets of excellence” to “systemic excellence” for all students, in particular by addressing inequalities experienced by “traditionally underrepresented groups,” which include Black and Brown students, multilingual learners, and their intersection.
 TODOS asserts that in order to help multilingual learners thrive in mathematics, we must acknowledge that:

-• Ever find yourself wondering how to manage the role of feedback in PBL with three-, four-, or five-year-olds?
+• Young students should practice receiving feedback from both each other and from trusted, familiar adults.
+Ever find yourself wondering how to manage the role of feedback in PBL with three-, four-, or five-year-olds?
 Why not involve families?
 How beautiful might it be to invite a few caregivers in to serve as participants during feedback rounds?
 Or perhaps as partners for reflection to help small groups of students think through what they are learning and how their learning has changed based on feedback from peers?
-This also enables children to practice receiving feedback from trusted, familiar adults.

 Though these principles can feel daunting to take on as an educator, there are practical ways to begin implementing them in the classroom to help create a language-inclusive environment where students of all linguistic backgrounds can engage in rich mathematical discourse.